 While they aren’t quite identical, both folate and folic acid have benefits when it comes to liver health and lowering ALT.

-A 2011 short-term, randomized controlled trial found that taking 0.8 milligrams of folic acid a day was helpful for lowering serum ALT levels when combined with medication.
+A 2011 short-term, randomized controlled found that taking 0.8 milligrams of folic acid a day was helpful for lowering serum ALT levels when combined with medication.
 This was particularly true for participants with ALT levels over 40 units per liter (IU/L).
 For reference, typical ALT levels range from 29 to 33 IU/L for males and 19 to 25 IU/L for females.

 A 2012 animal study similarly found that consuming more folate resulted in lower ALT levels and a decreased risk of liver damage.
 The results showed that ALT levels decreased as folate levels increased.